 What To Do When Your Senior Parent Refuses Assisted Living Care

-There are many reasons why your parent is resistant to assisted living care.
+There are many reasons why your parent may is resistant to assisted living care.
 Oftentimes they feel like they can still live independently, despite having a condition that makes living at home unsafe.
-Those with osteoporosis, diabetes, dementia or seniors who need help keeping up with their medication and are at a greater risk.
+Those with osteoporosis, diabetes, dementia or seniors who need help keeping up with their medication are at a greater risk.

 Getting an unwilling parent to agree to move to assisted living may hinge upon how well you can relate to them and address their worries and concerns.